tarantool/metrics/doc/monitoring/getting_started.rst

     httpd:start()

 Note that you need only one collector to collect all http metrics.
-If youre using default Grafana-dashboard (link) dont change collector name and description, otherwise you wont see your metrics on charts
+If youre using default Grafana-dashboard (link) dont change collector name, otherwise you wont see your metrics on charts